kstoltzf/titan-hud-shift-light/README.md

 # Building and Running with Docker

 * Build the image: `docker build -t titan-hud-shift-light .`
-* Run the container: `docker run -d --name titan-hud-shift-light titan-hud-shift-light`
+* Run the container: `docker run --network titan-hud --privileged -d --name titan-hud-shift-light titan-hud-shift-light`

-# TODO
+# Running Locally

-* Add instructions to README
-* Check if this works in Docker on Raspbery PI
+* Clone the repository: `git clone https://github.com/ryzingTitan/titan-hud-shift-light.git`
+* Navigate to the folder where the repository has been cloned: `cd titan-hud-shift-light`
+* Install required packages: `pip3 install -r requirements.txt`
+* Update the the RabbitMQ host in the config.ini file to be `localhost`
+* Run the application: `python3 -m shift_light`